 Men at higher risk for infection

 At routine exams.
-Talk with your healthcare provider.
+Talk with your health care provider.

 Use of tobacco and the health effects it can cause